Richard Gibbens: research information

 The second figure shows the fundamental diagram relating speed and flow measurements taken minute by minute from a single loop detector.
 There are two clear regimes: a free flow regime and a congested regime.

-This is an area of rapidly growing importance but still quite new to me.
-There are certainly many network problems and challenges embedded within the description of how energy networks might evolve in the coming years.
-I was able to learn much about this field through co-organizing the Energy Systems meeting held in Cambridge at the Isaac Newton Institute in May 2010.
+This is an area of rapidly growing importance.
+There are many network problems and challenges embedded within the description of how energy networks might evolve in the coming years.
+I was able to learn much about this field and meet many of the active researchers through co-organizing the Energy Systems meeting held in Cambridge at the Isaac Newton Institute.

-Nigel Bean, Jean Bacon, Polina Bayvel, Andrei Bejan, Sid Chau, Jon Crowcroft, Phil Hunt, Frank Kelly, Peter Key, Robin Mason, Debasis Mitra, Fernando Ramos, Peter Reichl, Yunus Saatci, Richard Steinberg, Y-C Teh, Stephen Turner, Phil Whiting, Stan Zachary, Ilze Ziedins.
+Prithwish Basu, Nigel Bean, Jean Bacon, Polina Bayvel, Andrei Bejan, Sid Chau, Jon Crowcroft, Tim Griffin, Jmaes Cruise, Saikat Guha, Phil Hunt, Frank Kelly, Peter Key, Robin Mason, Debasis Mitra, Erich Nahum, Fernando Ramos, Peter Reichl, Yunus Saatci, Richard Steinberg, Y-C Teh, Don Towsley, Stephen Turner, Phil Whiting, Stan Zachary, Ilze Ziedins.